bmrzycki/nullserv/README.md

 each.

 ## How do I install it?
-Pull the repo, install Google Go and run Go build.
+Pull the repo, install Google Go and run make.
+Why use make instead of go build?
+I need to dynamically generate version.go as well as compile a small helper program (written in clean ANSI C) that generates Go's []byte{...} syntax.

+If the idea of using make is abhorrent to you then you can just run:
+    ./go_ver.sh
+    go build -o nullsrv *.go

 ## Lower numbered-ports
 Listening on TCP ports lower than 1024 usually requires special OS access.